That truth should be silent I had almost forgot.

 You may believe that "people who hide things have things to hide," and so have little sympathy for the graduate from a cooking university in Dushanbe who wants to come see the Statue of Liberty (more precisely "Liberty Enlightening the World") and the Jefferson Memorial, but who is reluctant to let strangers read all of his SMS messages.
 But try to imagine yourself planning a visit to St. Petersburg to see the Hermitage and being asked by the Russian embassy to supply the passwords to all your accounts.

-And of course, when he attempts to return to his homeland, he will be subject to racial profiling and extreme and invasive searches at the airport, for he is not actually a member of any of the protected classes of Muslims who have advocacy groups working for them here.
+And of course, when he attempts to return to his homeland, the TSA will subject him to racial profiling and extreme and invasive searches at the airport, for he is not actually a member of any of the protected classes of Muslims who have advocacy groups working for them here.

 It is clear that the current administration (and almost certainly the one that preceded it) is deliberately discouraging all peaceful tourism on the part of Muslims.
 Judge of that what you will.
 It is not my purpose here to address your opinion or to voice mine.
 My purpose is merely to alert you to the fact that U.S. government policies that affect the entire world are little known by the American public who, according to their political philosophy, have consented to them.

 And now that you are aware of these distant policies, ask yourself: How much more have you consented to?
 Embassy employees and security personnel did you consent for them to represent you by demanding that desperate girls trying to come to this country to work as

 au pairshand over their correspondence with their cousins, boyfriends, girlfriends, and grannies?
 Do they represent you?